Avoider-Enforcer star games: Preliminaries

-As the value of $r=r(n,b)$, the number of free edges before the last round of the strict game, may be very significant in determining the identity of the winner in this game, we will need the following two number theoretic statements, due to Bednarska-Bzd\c{e}ga (\cite{MBed}):
+For every two integers $n$ and $b$ let $r=r(n,b)$ be the integer for which $1 \le r \le b+1$ and $\binom{n}{2}\equiv r$ mod $(b+1)$ hold.
+The value of $r$ is the number of free edges before the last round of the strict game, and since Avoider is the first player, $r$ is actually the number of edges which remain for Avoider to choose from in his last move.
+Therefore, this value may be very significant in determining the identity of the winner in the strict game.
+In order to estimate $r$ in some cases, we need the following two number theoretical statements.